-- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies. - A non-specific reference to an ETS shall also be taken to refer to later versions published as an EN with the same number. - [1] GSM 01.04: "Digital cellular telecommunications system (Phase 2+); Abbreviations and acronyms". - [2] ISO/IEC 13239:1997: "Information technology -- Telecommunications and information exchange between systems -- High-level data link control (HDLC) procedures".
+- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies. - A non-specific reference to an ETS shall also be taken to refer to later versions published as an EN with the same number. - For this Release 1998 document, references to GSM documents are for Release 1998 versions (version 7.x.y). - [1] GSM 01.04: "Digital cellular telecommunications system (Phase 2+); Abbreviations and acronyms". - [2] ISO/IEC 13239:1997: "Information technology -- Telecommunications and information exchange between systems -- High-level data link control (HDLC) procedures".